tflorimo/tflorimo/README.md

 - 💻 My job consists in developing and mantaining our DMS and ERP systems, mostly creating new reports and features.
 The systems are quite old so my tasks also include a lot of code refactoring and maintenance, along with optimization and problem solving.

-- 💾 Game Development: I've been involved since 2020 as **Senior Developer** in the development of a GTA V Roleplay public server which happens to be one of the most populars in Argentina.
+- 💾 Game Development: I've been involved since 2020 as **Senior Lead Developer** in the development of a GTA V Roleplay public server which happens to be one of the most populars in Argentina.
 Through Cfx.re's FiveM application I've used the vRP, ESX and QBCore frameworks using **Lua**.
 This helped me with my frontend development skills, because I had to create graphical user interfaces using **HTML**, **CSS** and **JS**.

 - 🤓 I’m currently learning **Javascript for NodeJS backend development**